-Over the past 25 years, Millennium Consulting has established a reputation for helping companies solve their most complex business problems.
+Over the past three decades, Millennium Consulting has established a reputation for helping companies solve their most complex business problems.
 We specialise in best-practice advice on what is likely to work (and what's not), unbiased guidance on technology choices, along with all the support you need to transform your organisation and keep your team on board.

-To keep your change mangement strategy on track, contact Millennium Consulting at assist@millenniumconsulting.com
+To keep your change management strategy on track, speak to our team of experts or email us today at assist@millenniumconsulting.com